Peropero0/quantitative_finance_playground/README.md

 ## Feedback and Contacts
 Your feedback is important!
-If you have any questions, suggestions, or feedback regarding this repository, please don't hesitate to reach out to me via [**LinkedIn**](https://www.linkedin.com/in/luigi-battistoni/).
+If you have any questions, suggestions, or feedback, please don't hesitate to reach out to me via [**LinkedIn**](https://www.linkedin.com/in/luigi-battistoni/).